lautisilber/LabinoPlantas/README.md

-# LabinoPlantas
+# Labino Plantas
-Plant Control Automatization with Arduino
+Plant automated monitorization with Arduino
 Needed Libraries:
 * DHT sensor Library (by Adafruit)
 * SD (by Arduino and SparkFun)